Last updated on September 13th, 2021 at 12:51 pm

 Corvin Castle

-On day 5, we woke up determined to explore yet another Transylvanian castle.
-The drive from Sibiu to Corvin Castle was really dull compared to the routes we had followed the previous days as we drove along a grey and boring motorway for the most part.
-Hunedoara, the industrial city where the castle is located, was equally colourless.
+On day five, it’s time to explore yet another Transylvanian castle.
+The one-and-a-half-hour drive from Sibiu to Corvin Castle is dull compared to the routes of the previous days as it’s along a grey and boring motorway for the most part.
+Hunedoara, the industrial city where the castle is located, is equally colourless.

 However, Corvin Castle itself is a sight for sore eyes.
-It is indeed the kind of castle that could be used as a setting for a fairy tale or a Game Of Thrones episode.
-Although very crowded the day we visited, we enjoyed Corvin Castle immensely.
+It is indeed the kind of medieval castle that could be used as a setting for a fairy tale or a Game Of Thrones episode.
+With its dramatic drawbridge and the massive inner courtyard, the 15th-century castle is considered one of the largest in Europe.

-The initial plan was to stop at Alba Iulia before heading back to Sibiu.
-Yet the drive all the way to and from Corvin Castle got the better of us and we decided to spend more time taking in the elegance and charm of Sibiu instead.
+After exploring this magnificent castle, if you have more time to spend, make a stop at Alba Iulia before heading back to Sibiu.
+In our case, we decided to drive back and spend more time taking in the elegance and charm of Sibiu instead.

 Day 6: Sibiu – Castelul de Lut Valea Zanelor – Transfagarasan Road